United Kingdom Compound Interest Calculator

 High-Interest Savings Accounts

 Very Low RiskFSCS-protected savings with competitive interest rates.
-Government guaranteed up to £85,000 per person per bank.
+Government guaranteed up to £120,000 per person, per authorised institution (raised from £85,000 on 1 December 2025).
 Easy access or notice accounts available.

 - Easy access options